 When it comes to social media, many organisations often fall for the trap of making heroes of the people who do it more, rather do it better.
-We look at people on Twitter such as Ashton Kutcher who has one million followers, an achievement which is universally trumpetted by the media.
+We look at people on Twitter such as a Kardashian (pick one, it doesn’t matter) who have millions of followers, an achievement which is universally trumpetted by the media.

 But it gives us a completely different – and in my perspective – wrong view of social media.
 It gets us thinking that in order to be good at social media you need to be popular.
 What we actually need to do is be effective.